LeireChavarri/Danfoss-Data-Science-Challenge/DataScienceChallenge_Description.md

 - how you solved it and what methods you have applied.
 Visualizations are a plus!
 - What other data driven techniques can be implemented to reduce the consumption of the building further?

-*The conference takes place June 13-15 and the winner will be chosen based on the true answer, the methodology explained and the visualizations supporting it.
+*The conference is scheduled to take place from June 13th to 15th.
+The selection of the winner will be based on the veracity of the response, the comprehensiveness of the methodology described, and the effectiveness of supporting visualizations.